|Nutrition Facts (per serving)|

 - Substitute melted butter for the olive oil.

-- Cut up about 1 1/2 to 2 pounds of potatoes (or very small or fingerling potatoes) and 2 to 3 carrots, toss with a few tablespoons of olive oil, and arrange the vegetables around the chicken pieces.
-Roast until the chicken is done and potatoes are tender.
+- Cut up about 1 1/2 to 2 pounds of potatoes (or use whole small baby potatoes) and 2 to 3 carrots, toss with a few tablespoons of olive oil, and arrange the vegetables around the chicken pieces.
+Roast until the chicken is done and the potatoes are tender.